-Under the Forestry Act 1967 (as amended) in any three month period, up to 5m3 of trees may be felled without the requirement to obtain a Felling Licence from Forestry Commission Scotland (FCS) as long as no more that 2m3 are sold.
-Otherwise a Felling Licence should be obtained from FCS, except where:-
+Updates the Forestry Act 1967 (as amended) in any three-month period, up to 5m3 of trees may be felled without the requirement to obtain a Felling Licence from Scottish Forestry (SF) as long as no more that 2m3 are sold.
+Otherwise a Felling Licence should be obtained from SF, except where:- the tree/s are dead, dying or imminently dangerous;

-- the tree(s) are dead, dying or imminently dangerous; - the removal of the trees in question are included within a planning permission.
-(Where tree felling is included in a planning application WLC planning department should consult FCS);

-- they stand within a small garden, cemetery, orchard or openspace.
-The latter applies to areas of openspace laid out as a public garden or used for the purposes of public recreation excluding country parks and woods - felling by statutory undertakers and other public bodies is needed for the purposes of the undertaker to allow maintenance and operation of their facility - the felling and restocking of the woodland is covered by a Longterm Forest Plan approved by FCS
+- the removal of the trees in question are included within a planning permission.
+(Where tree felling is included in a planning application WLC planning department should consult SF): - they stand within a small garden, cemetery, orchard or open-space.
+The latter applies to areas of open-space laid out as a public garden or used for the purposes of public recreation excluding country parks and woods - felling by statutory undertakers and other public bodies needed for the purposes of the undertaker to allow maintenance and operation of their facility - the felling and restocking of the woodland is covered by a Longterm Forest Plan approved by SF

-Unless there is an overriding environmental reason, FCS will normally require the replanting / regeneration of felled areas or compensatory planting elsewhere.
+Unless there is an overriding environmental reason, SF will normally require the replanting / regeneration of felled areas or compensatory planting elsewhere.